alecdotninja/animator/README.md

 ### Destroying

 There's nothing special here.
 A simple call to `destroy` and friends will suffice.
+Animator infers dependent assocations by recording the transaction in which an object is destroyed.

 > **Note:** Animator works by registering an around_destroy callback, and therefore can only preserve data when the destroy callbacks are run.
 This means that calls to `delete` and friends **cannot** be reversed.

-### Querying destroyed objects
+### Querying

 `Animator::Animable` adds a scope called `inanimate` that can be used with existing scopes and `ActiveRecord::Relation` methods to query and filter destroyed objects.
 Objects retrieved in this way will remain in the destroyed state (`destroyed?` is `true`) until they are reanimated.

 ### Reanimating